Last Updated on November 16, 2023 by TrayKay

 - Test reading comprehension

-As for homeschool parents, the AI will help with the creation of lesson plans, activities, assessments, progress reports, and with grading.
+As for homeschool parents, the AI can help with the creation of lesson plans, activities, assessments, progress reports, and with grading.
 Pretty much all the kinds of things we look for online, except the materials will be able to be tailored to what your children are learning.

 Meanwhile, you can still take advantage of the free ChatGPT and other AI-based resources.
 The following are some ways ChatGPT can be utilized for homeschooling purposes.
 These prompts for creating learning materials were suggested by ChatGPT itself.
 Tweak them based on the specific ages, interests, and needs of your own children to see what results you get.